Great Falls Park | VISITOR CENTER

 Canal worker diorama at the Great Falls Park Visitor Center

-Artifacts from the canal include the partial gate of Lock 1.
+Artifacts on display from the canal include the partial gate of Lock 1.
 There were five locks on the canal, but only the stone structure of Lock 1 has been restored (you can see it when hiking in the park).
 Part of Lock 2 still exists, but the other three are no longer standing.
 The partial door on display is all that remains of the original wooden gates.

 Part of the original gate from Lock 1 on the Potowmack Canal is on display at the Great Falls Park Visitor Center